Email, orientation, dining plan, bursar’s account—it all starts here. Your PID is your personal identifier, and all new students need one.

 You’re social, we’re social, let’s get to talking.
 The Division of Student Affairs is on Facebook, Twitter, and Instagram so that we can connect students with information they want in the way they want it.
 We post campus events and crucial dates you need to know if you want to keep on the up-and-up.

-Room assignments and roommate information are posted on Hokie SPA by the end of July.
+Room assignments and roommate information are posted on StarRez by the end of July.

 Visit Virginia Tech’s online prevention portal to access AlcoholEdu, Haven, and DiversityEdu.
-As part of Virginia Tech’s comprehensive approach to alcohol education, sexual violence prevention, and diversity awareness, all incoming students need to complete one or more of these programs.
+As part of Virginia Tech’s comprehensive approach to alcohol education, sexual violence prevention, and diversity awareness, all incoming students will need to complete online program(s).

 Looking for a student organization to join?
 (We’ve got nearly 800 to choose from.)
 Want to start your own?
 (You just need two other people to start one!)
 Check out GobblerConnect, your one-stop-shop for all student orgs and university events.
 Just create your account, and a world of Hokie interaction is at your fingertips.

 Your time at Virginia Tech—from orientation to graduation—is all about discovering who you are and what you value.
-Your Keystone Experience is a way to track your experiences inside and outside the classroom, reflect on those experiences, discover who you are as a person by becoming more involved, and set yourself up for success post-graduation.
+We want you to make the most of your Virginia Tech experience, both inside and outside the classroom.
+Discover who you are as a person by being curious and more engaged, and set yourself up for success post-graduation.
 So…how do you start?
 Check this link, make an account on GobblerConnect, and start thinking about what you want your next four (or five or six) years to look like.

 Sometimes, a residence hall isn’t just a residence hall (sometimes, they have 3-D printers and theatres).
 Applications for living-learning communities are taken on a first come, first served basis, so check out all the options and apply ASAP!